Three Loco: Critical reception

 Hypetrak's Richard Brooks refers to Three Loco as "hip-hop's Three Musketeers".
-Yet, indie label Discobelle Records describes Three Loco as the "twisted musical equivalent" of Chevy Chase, Martin Short, and Steve Martin in the 1986 film Three Amigos.
+Indie label Discobelle Records describes Three Loco as the "twisted musical equivalent" of Chevy Chase, Martin Short, and Steve Martin in the 1986 film Three Amigos.

 ¡Three Loco!
 EP

 ¡Three Loco! is the debut EP.
 The tracks "We Are Llamas" and "Jump Rope" featuring Porcelain Black were originally meant for the EP but were scrapped due to legal issues with the samples.